 I love doing themed parties.
 A soup party in the winter.
 An Italian feast and bocce tournament in the summer.
 Cajun food around Mardi Gras.
 Regardless of the theme, I would always have an abundance of wine.
 Just before my guests arrived, I would open up a large selection of wine and have it sitting on the counter in my kitchen.
-I quickly noticed that the wines from California, France and Italy would be devoured, while the Long Island wines would be largely ignored.
+I quickly noticed that the wines from California, France and Italy would be devoured, while the wines from Long Island would be largely ignored.

 For the most part, Long Island wines have evolved from a local phenomenon to world class status.
 So, for these wines to be treated like Rodney Dangerfield and not get any respect is a bit sad.
-To counteract the prejudice of the majority of my guests, I started doing blind tastings.
+To counteract the prejudice of the wines from Long Island by the majority of my guests, I started doing blind tastings.
 I would pick a grape variety and have examples from different growing regions: California, Oregon, Australia, France, Italy, South America and of course Long Island.
-At my last Soup party I did Cabernet Franc.
+At my last Soup party I did a Cabernet Franc tasting.
 Previously I’ve done Merlot, Chardonnay and Malbec.
 After opening the wines, I would remove any tell-tale signs of the winery on the neck and would then warp the bottle in foil to obscure the winery name, vintage and grape variety.
 I’d then mix up the bottles before numbering them, so even I didn’t know exactly which wine was which.
-My guests would be asked to sample the wines and rate each wine from a scale from 0-10, with zero being terrible and ten being outstanding.
+My guests would be asked to sample the wines and rate each wine from a scale from 0-10, with zero being undrinkable and ten being outstanding.
 As the party was winding down, I would reveal the favorite wines.
 Not necessarily the best wines, but the favorite wines as chosen by the mix of people at my party.

 The objective was to level the playing field, so people could evaluate Long Island wines without any preconceived ideas (Long Island is still producing the same quality of wine as they did 30 years ago) and ill-conceived perceptions (“What?
 There are wineries on Long Island?”)
 As expected (at least by me) Long Island wines often outshone the wines from other regions, much to the surprise of many of our guests.
-It also is interesting for those guests who are familiar with LI wines to see how different wineries fare in a blind tasting.
+It is also interesting for those guests who are familiar with LI wines to see how different wineries fare in a blind tasting.
 Sometimes a winery that may not be highly regarded surprises the wine aficionados in the crowd with a first place finish.
 Which just goes to show you how your personal views and preferences about a particular winery (both favorable and unfavorable) can cloud your judgment in evaluating a wine objectively.